TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Conceptual_Design.md

 #### Power

 The 100 W power will be provided to the system in the form of a 48 V DC signal.
 The power must also output the system as a 48 V DC signal with minimal deviance.
-This is not being considered as an assigned subsystem due to it's simplicity and the bias tee subsystem handling it.
-However, it is important to represent it in the block diagram.
+This input power will be used to power the chips of the system.
 Required voltage and current for the ST7580 is 13 V and 30 mA.
 Required voltages for the Si5345b are 3.3 V and 1.8 V and 150 mA.

 #### Clock Generation & Jitter Measurement